Fiber: Your Digestive System’s Gut Health Hero

 Tips for Adding Fiber to Your Diet

-The recommended daily fiber intake is 25 grams for women and 38 grams for men.
+On average, the recommended daily fiber intake is 22 to 28 grams for women and 25 to 38 grams for men.
 Here are a few ideas for adding more fiber to your diet:

-• Get your beans: Loaded with both fiber and protein, beans can be the star of your meal — think bean burgers or vegetarian chili.
-Beans also work well as a side dish, or as additions to salads, soups or stews.
-A few options include black beans, chickpeas and kidney beans
+• Get your beans: Loaded with fiber and protein, beans can be the star of your meal — think bean burgers or vegetarian chili.
+Beans also work well as a side dish or as additions to salads, soups or stews.
+A few options include black beans, chickpeas and kidney beans.

-• Snack smarter: Swap chips and crackers for foods that are rich in fiber; try sliced apples with almond butter, air-popped popcorn or veggie sticks with hummus
+• Snack smarter: Swap chips and crackers for fiber-rich foods; try sliced apples with almond butter, air-popped popcorn or veggie sticks with hummus.

 The Sugar-Fiber Connection

-Increasing your fiber intake is an important step toward better gut health and overall well-being.
+Increasing your fiber intake is important for better gut health and overall well-being.
 However, it's important to be mindful of sugary foods when making the transition.

 Fiber helps you feel fuller for longer.
 Sugary treats, on the other hand, can trigger cravings and counteract those benefits.
-By opting for naturally sweet, high-fiber fruits instead, you can avoid blood sugar spikes and support a healthy gut microbiome.
+You can avoid blood sugar spikes and support a healthy gut microbiome by opting for naturally sweet, high-fiber fruits instead.

 A Note on Fiber Supplements